 - Red cells carry oxygen around your body - White cells help to fight infection.
-There are 2 main types of white cell.
-These are called neutrophils and lymphocytes.
+There are 2 main types of white cell - neutrophils and lymphocytes.
 Neutrophils are the most common.
-You will hear your doctor or nurse talk about your neutrophil count during your treatment - Platelets help blood to clot and prevent bleeding
+You will hear your doctor or nurse talk about your neutrophil count during your treatment - · Platelets help blood to clot and prevent bleeding

-Stem cells are found in your bone marrow, which is a spongy tissue found within bone, in particular your hip bones.
-Bone marrow makes millions of new blood cells every day to replace blood cells as they are needed.
+Stem cells are found in your bone marrow, which is a spongy tissue found within most bones, particularly in your hip bones.
+A healthy bone marrow makes over 600 billion new blood cells every day to replace blood cells as they are needed.